Technius/technius.github.io/docs/blog/review/optimizing-ffxiv-trust-exp-with-ilp.md

 However, it's easier to think of the strategy in terms of what level to start with and what level we want to end at.
-With just the starting and ending level, we can automatically compute the minimum runs per character as long as we have the EXP table for each character level and the [Trust EXP table][trust-exp-table] from ConsoleGames Wiki.
+With just the starting and ending level, we can automatically compute the minimum runs per character as long as we have the [EXP table][level-exp-table] for each character level and the [Trust EXP table][trust-exp-table] from ConsoleGames Wiki.
 Specifically, we can divide the EXP required to reach the next level by the amount of EXP awarded per dungeon run, and then round up: